jgm/pandoc/man/man1/pandoc.1.md

 :   Render TeX math using the mimeTeX CGI script.
 If *URL* is not specified,
     it is assumed that the script is at `/cgi-bin/mimetex.cgi`.

+\--webtex=*URL*
+:   Render TeX math using an external script.
+The formula will be
+    concatenated with the URL provided.
+If *URL* is not specified, the Google Chart API will be used.

 -i, \--incremental
 :   Make list items in Slidy or S5 display incrementally (one by one).